 - Panel recommendations reviewed and approved by BFF Board of Directors.

-- Applicants will be notified of award decisions in July, 2017.
+- Applicants notified of award decisions no later than in July/August 2019.

 - Grants are awarded on a competitive basis.

 Note: The Berkeley FILM Foundation anticipates receiving more deserving applications than can be funded.
 Not being funded does not necessarily reflect unfavorably on the worthiness of an application, nor does it preclude future applications.
 All films that are awarded grants need to be made available for one community screening following completion, taking into consideration signed distribution contracts.

 Only the official online application will be accepted.
 It will not be considered complete until accompanying documents are received at appberkeleyﬁlmfoundation@gmail.com on or before

 12:00 Noon, Monday, May 13, 2019.
 No exceptions.

 Up to $5,000 for student awards.